Akira-Arai/vanuc/README.md

 **VANUC** is a program for performing partial volume effect correction (PVEC) of PET and SPECT images using VANUC method[^1].
 [^1]:[Akira Arai, Yuriko Kagaya, Kentaro Takanami, Kei Takase.
 A novel partial volume effect correction method which allows for heterogeneous distribution: The potential advantages in the white matter activity estimation on FDG-PET.
 J Nucl Med.
 2016;57(supplement 2):1924](https://jnm.snmjournals.org/content/57/supplement_2/1924)

-* With a simple push of a button, VANUC reads image data, aligns it, corrects partial volume effects, and outputs standard brain coordinate images for statistical analysis.
+* With simple clicks, VANUC reads image data, aligns it, corrects partial volume effects, and outputs standard brain coordinate images for statistical analysis.
 * By inputting Hoffmann brain phantom PET images, the program can automatically calculate the parameters necessary for performing PVEC.

 This program runs on MATLAB and requires SPM to be installed.